bpicori/scheduler-api/README.md

 2) cache (in memory if started singleton and redis if started replicated)

 ## Requirements
-1. Docker (current version I'm using is 20.10.1)
+1. Docker (tested using version 20.10.1)
-2. docker-compose (current version I'm using is 1.29.2)
+2. docker-compose (tested using version 1.29.2)
 3. Make for simplicity :)